-4 SUMMARY OF THE NATIONAL REPORT FOR ITALY
+4 NATIONAL REPORT FOR ITALY

 In the national report for Italy, CSC Danilo Dolci researches the teaching cooking skills for AFMID.
-Afterwards, the education of adults with intellectual disabilities in the field of cooking and meal preparation in Italy is presented, followed by a collection of good practices.
+Afterwards, we will present the education of adults with intellectual disabilities in the field of cooking and meal preparation in Italy, followed by a collection of good practices.
 At the end, CSC Danilo Dolci presents the results of the questionnaires collected in Italy.
+The questionnaire was filled by families with adult members with intellectual disabilities (AFMID).